 2000 AD - issue 128

+I write a lot about 2000 AD, it was a very formative experience for me, and I still read it today.
+I have a 2000 AD page where I link to all the issues I have talked about on this site.
 Part of the enjoyment of reading old comic books is the nostalgia, being transported back to the time and place where you bought the comic, to feel the emotions again as you read it.
 Even when the comic book wasn’t so great, it’s still fun to think back to reading it for the first time, all those years ago.
 This issue of 2000 AD, for example, brings plenty of feels with it.
-After the huge disappointment of the previous issue, which I posted about recently and which I think is possibly one of the most disappointing issues of 2000 AD ever printed, I remember holding this comic book in my hands and trying to decide whether to buy it or not.
-I was very angry with 2000 AD for the way they had disrespected Starlord, the comic book that had brought me to them, and I dearly wanted to punish them by never buying a copy ever, ever again.
+After the huge disappointment of the previous issue, which I think is possibly one of the most disappointing issues of 2000 AD ever printed, I remember holding this comic book in my hands and trying to decide whether to buy it or not.
+I was very angry with 2000 AD for the way they had disrespected Starlord, the comic book that had brought me to them, and I very much wanted to punish them by never buying a copy ever, ever again.
 But doing so would have been a momentous decision.
 I remember struggling for what seemed like hours with this decision, standing by the comic racks in the local newsagents.

 2000 AD was one of the pillars of my life back then, along with Blake’s 7, Doctor Who, and Wagon Wheels, so to be even considering not buying it was a huge step for me.
 I wanted to hate the comic book.
 I wanted to shun it, but I couldn’t.
 In the end, I did decide to get it, and that has a lot to do with this issue’s audacious cover.
 It features the comic book’s most popular character doing something so crazy and brave that it is almost absurd, like something from a Monty Python sketch.
 This issue, Judge Dredd is arresting an entire ship.